-- 5. DEP's proposed rates consist of a prospective component related to the future billing period December 2019 through November 2020 and a Joint Agency Asset RRF component that accomplishes the true-up of costs incurred through the test year ended December 31, 2018. - 6.
-In its application and testimony in this proceeding, DEP requested a total of \$152.923 million for the prospective component of its North Carolina retail revenue requirement, for the period December 1, 2019 through November 30, 2020, associated with the acquisition and operating costs of NCEMPA's undivided ownership interest in the Joint Units. - 7.
-The annual levelized costs associated with the acquisition of the Joint Units at the time of purchase were \$56.265 million.
-DEP also requested an additional \$8.472 million in annual pre-tax costs associated with the acquisition costs not included in the levelized costs.
-The acquisition costs underlying these amounts are deemed reasonable and prudent under N.C.
-Gen. Stat. § 62-133.14(b)(1). - 8.
-DEP requested an additional \$15.945 million in annual financing and operating costs relating to estimated capital additions during the rate period.
-The Commission finds it reasonable for the Company to recover these estimated costs during the rate period, subject to true-up through the Joint Agency Asset RRF. - 9.
-DEP estimates the annual non-fuel operating costs from December 1, 2019 to November 30, 2020 to be \$72.026 million.
-The Commission finds it reasonable for the
+5. DEP's proposed rates consist of a prospective component related to the future billing period December 2021 through November 2022, and a Joint Agency Asset RRF component that accomplishes the true-up of costs incurred through the test year ended December 31, 2020.

+6. In its testimony in this proceeding, DEP requested a total of \$157.913 million for the prospective component of its North Carolina retail revenue requirement, for the period December 1, 2021, through November 30, 2022, associated with the acquisition and operating costs of NCEMPA's undivided ownership interest in the Joint Units.

+7. The annual levelized costs associated with the acquisition of the Joint Units at the time of purchase were \$56.044 million.
+DEP also requested an additional \$7.769 million in annual pre-tax costs associated with the acquisition costs not included in the levelized costs.
+The acquisition costs underlying these amounts are deemed reasonable and prudent under N.C.G.S. § 62-133.14(b)(1).

+8. DEP requested an additional \$22.033 million in annual financing and operating costs relating to estimated capital additions during the rate period.
+The Commission finds it reasonable for the Company to recover these estimated costs during the rate period, subject to true-up through the Joint Agency Asset RRF.

+9. DEP estimates the annual non-fuel operating costs from December 1, 2021, to November 30, 2022, to be \$71.861 million.
+The Commission finds it reasonable for the Company to recover these estimated costs during the rate period, subject to true-up through the Joint Agency Asset RRF.

-Company to recover these estimated costs during the rate period, subject to true-up through the Joint Agency Asset RRF.
+10. DEP requested \$0.205 million for incremental regulatory fees.
+The Commission finds it reasonable for the Company to recover these estimated costs during the rate period, subject to true-up through the Joint Agency Asset RRF.